Functional JavaScript

 - Monads and Pure Functions: Monads help manage side effects in a controlled manner, which allows pure functions to remain pure even when dealing with operations like I/O or state transitions.
 This encapsulation of side effects preserves the integrity of the functional architecture.

-- Explicit flow of data.
+- Predictable: explicit flow of data.

 - Verbose.